magento/devdocs/guides/v1.0/m2fedg/layout/magento-ui-lib.md

     );
 }</pre>

 In the preceding example, variables starting with `@_` are private mixin variables used only in this mixin.
-Variables starting with `@` (without the underscore) are global, and are listed in /app/design/frontend/<theme_name>/css/source/lib/variables.less file.
+Variables starting with `@` (without the underscore) are global, and are listed in `/app/design/frontend/[theme name]/css/source/lib/variables.less`.

 You can find the complete list of mixin private variables and their description in the library documentation under `pub/lib/css/docs`.

+<h2 id="fedg_using-ui-lib_predef-vars">Using Predefined Variables</h2>

 The Magento UI library has a specific file called `pub/lib/css/source/lib/variables.less` that includes a list of all predefined variables you can use for theme customization.
-Using variables and setting your desired value for them, you can easily customize every element on the page without changing any CSS code or templates.
+By using variables and setting your desired value for them, you can easily customize every element on the page without changing any CSS code or templates.

 To override the default library variables for your theme customization, you have to copy `pub/lib/css/source/lib/variables.less` to your theme's `/app/design/frontend/[your custom theme]/css/source/lib/` directory.
 It overrides the library variables file so that you can use it.